Kingxukai/linux/Documentation/networking/device_drivers/ethernet/intel/iavf.rst

 The IEEE 802.1ad standard, informally known as QinQ, allows for multiple VLAN IDs within a single Ethernet frame.
 VLAN IDs are sometimes referred to as "tags," and multiple VLAN IDs are thus referred to as a "tag stack."
-Tag stacks allow L2 tunneling and the ability to segregate traffic within a particular VLAN ID, among other uses.
+Tag stacks allow L2 tunneling and the woke ability to segregate traffic within a particular VLAN ID, among other uses.

 The following are examples of how to configure 802.1ad (QinQ)::